phyletica/phyletica.github.io/slides/python/intro/slides.md

 </p>

-The `join` method the string class will get us what we want
+The `join` method of the string class will get us what we want
 ```python
 >>> name = "Luna"
 >>> name_list = list(name)